wuzhengy/TAU/Company/Intro and Address.md

 ### About the technology

-TAU is combining advanced blockchain, torrent and mobile technologies to create open source software, in particular:
+TAU is combining advanced consensus, torrent DHT and mobile technologies to create open source software, in particular:
 * Sever-less communication protocol: no hosting needed, everything is on the phone’s swarm network.
-* Transparent and immutable blockchain coins: incentivate mobile computing power contribution and are not affected by currency inflation.
-* Proof of Transaction consensus: coins security based on parallel communities transactions history.
+* Proof of Transaction consensus: coins security based on transactions and messaging history of the community.

 ### Links
 * Github - whitepaper, docs and code